EnigmaCurry/d.rymcg.tech/README.md

     for you.

 Both of these methods are compatible, and they both get you to the same place.
-The Makefiles offer a more streamlined approach with sensible defaults, and the sub-project documentation mostly reflects this choice.
-Editing the .env files by hand still offers you more control and options for experimentation.
+The Makefiles offer a more streamlined approach with a configuration wizard and sensible defaults.
+The sub-project documentation mostly reflects the Makefile style.
+Editing the .env files by hand still offers you more control and options for experimentation, and is always available.

 ### Using docker-compose by hand